 About Title I

-Title I, Part A (Title I) of the Elementary and Secondary Education Act (ESEA), as amended, provides financial assistance to districts and schools with high numbers or high percentages of children from low-income families to help ensure that all children meet challenging state academic standards.
+Title I, Part A (Title I) of the federal Every Student Succeeds Act (ESSA), which is a reauthorization of the Elementary and Secondary Education Act (ESEA).
+ESSA outlines how the federal government provides financial assistance to districts and schools with high numbers or high percentages of children from low-income families to help ensure that all children meet challenging state academic standards.
 Federal funds are currently allocated through statutory formulas that are based primarily on census poverty estimates and the cost of education in each state.
 These funds are used to support students demonstrating difficulty in achieving grade-level curriculum goals in the areas of English/Language Arts and Mathematics.
-Currently, three of our elementary schools receive Title I funds: East Falmouth Elementary School, Mullen-Hall Elementary School, and Teaticket Elementary School.
+Currently, four of our elementary schools receive Title I funds: East Falmouth Elementary School, Mullen-Hall Elementary School, Teaticket Elementary School, and Morse Pond School.
 Title I program brochures are revised annually.

 Title I Comparability Statement

 Comparability is an annual requirement for the district to be eligible to receive Title I, Part A funds.
-To demonstrate comparability on an annual basis, Falmouth Public Schools Office of Curriculum and Instruction oversees the computation of the ratio of pupils to total instructional staff at each school within a grade span.
+To demonstrate comparability on an annual basis, Falmouth Public Schools Office of Teaching & Learning oversees the computation of the ratio of students to total instructional staff at each school within a grade span.
 School enrollment is based upon the October SIMS report and instructional staffing is based on the October Education Personnel Information Management System (EPIMS) report.